unlistedphenomena/nexuswizz/src/content/zero-knowledge-proofs/index.md

 #### How does MACI work with zero-knowledge proofs? {#how-maci-works-with-zk-proofs}

-At the start, the coordinator deploys the MACI contract on Ethereum, after which users can sign up for voting (by registering their public key in the smart contract).
+At the start, the coordinator deploys the MACI contract on nexus, after which users can sign up for voting (by registering their public key in the smart contract).
 Users cast votes by sending messages encrypted with their public key to the smart contract (a valid vote must be signed with the most recent public key associated with the user's identity, among other criteria).
 Afterward, the coordinator processes all messages once the voting period ends, tallies the votes, and verifies the results on-chain.

 In MACI, zero-knowledge proofs are used to ensure correctness of computation by making it impossible for the coordinator to incorrectly process votes and tally results.
 This is achieved by requiring the coordinator to generate ZK-SNARK proofs verifying that a) all messages were processed correctly b) the final result corresponds to the sum of all _valid_ votes.